 The Authority completed the drilling of 12 exploratory borings during January and February 2010.
-This information along with the information from exploratory tests pits completed in the fall of 2010, provided the necessary information to complete the hydro-geologic report.
+This information along with the information from exploratory test pits completed in the fall of 2010, provided the necessary information to complete the hydro-geologic report.
 In the 2012 fiscal year, the Authority and their consulting engineer finalized the planning for the proposed footprint extension.
 The new landfill footprint will consist of 3 cells of about 8 acres.
 This footprint will provide solid waste capacity for about 20 years.
 The final report was submitted to the DEC in the fall of 2013.
 It was approved in January 2014.
 A permit was issued for construction of cell five and the future construction of cells 6 and 7.
-Construction of Cell 5 began in April.
-2014.
+Construction of Cell 5 began in April 2014.
 The construction was not completed as expected in November 2014.
-Construction is ongoing and is expected to be completed by the fall of 2015.
-The Authority expects to recover all costs associated with this the late delivery of the cell.
+Construction was completed in November 2015.
+The cell was opened for use December 3, 2015.
+The Authority is in litigation with the contractor.
+The Authority expects to recover all costs associated with the late delivery of the cell.